mgalgs/diffview-mode/README.md

 #### `(diffview-current)`

-Parses the content of the current buffer as a diff and opens the result in a side-by-side view
+Show current diff buffer in a side-by-side view.

 #### `(diffview-region)`

-Parses the content of the current buffer as a diff and opens the result in a side-by-side view
+Show current diff region in a side-by-side view.

 #### `(diffview-message)`

-Parses the content of the current buffer (assumed to be a message (i.e. in `Article` mode)) as a diff and opens the result in a side-by-side view
+Show `message-mode` buffer in a side-by-side view.

+This is useful for reading patches from mailing lists.

 -----
 <div style="padding-top:15px;color: #d0d0d0;">